Convergence of the Integral Fluctuation Theorem estimator for nonequilibrium Markov systems: Conclusions

 \section{Conclusions}

 In this paper, by focusing on discrete-time Markov chains, we have discussed how the IFT estimator behaves when applied to equilibrium and nonequilibrium systems.
 We have seen that for the former systems no matter the sampling size, the estimator always converges to $1$, whereas for nonequilibrium systems the estimator may be strongly biased due to undersampling of rare events which lead to linearisation effects in the SCGF estimator.
 Sampling rare events is indeed pivotal when it comes to statistically estimate IFT for nonequilibrium systems as these lasts typically have an entropy production greater than zero, which tilts the IFT estimator towards values smaller than one if a careful sampling of all rare events is not carried out.
-As thoroughly discussed in the paper, this and similar sampling problems are already well known in the literature, and it is also clear that regular sampling carries an exponential complexity, viz.\ the number of samples required to sample rare events scale at least exponentially with the time length of the system.
-Nevertheless, by applying arguments developed in \cite{Duffy2005,Rohwer2015} we have discussed in this paper how to determine the convergence window of the IFT estimator as a function of both the length of the investigated process and the sample size and, in particular, how to \textit{exponentially} improve the convergence of the estimator for Markov chains that have a finite correlation length.
+As thoroughly discussed in the paper, this and similar sampling problems are already well known in the literature, and it is also clear that regular sampling carries an exponential complexity, viz.\ the number of samples required to sample rare events scale at least exponentially with the time \deletetext{length} duration of the system.
+Nevertheless, by applying arguments developed in \cite{Duffy2005,Rohwer2015} we have discussed in this paper how to determine the convergence window of the IFT estimator as a function of both the \deletetext{length} duration of the investigated process and the sample size and, in particular, how to \textit{exponentially} improve the convergence of the estimator for Markov chains that have a finite correlation \deletetext{length} time.
+Interestingly, although we have only focused on the action functional (or entropy production rate in our case) the results obtained are general for time-extensive observables, e.g., stochastic heat and work just to mention relevant observables for stochastic thermodynamics.
+It is indeed always the case that time extensiveness plays against sampling accuracy: the longer the trajectory to sample, the harder it will be to sample rare events.